vellajs/vella/README.md

 - `S.on(...)` creates a computation with explicit, static dependencies plus some bells and whistles.
 I don't know its signature off the top of my head, see the S docs.

 Using this API lets us achieve what people thought `m.prop` should have done in the Mithril v0.1/0.2 days: namely, update the DOM automatically when set.
-Also, you don't have to call the signals from view code (unless doing conditional rendering or combining values in complex ways), since the hyperscipt factory understands streams naively:
+Also, you don't have to call the signals from view code (unless doing conditional rendering or combining values in complex ways), since the hyperscript factory understands streams natively:

 - bad `foo() + " " + bar()`
 - good `[foo, " ", bar]`